 Better yet, use a toothbrush and mouthwash containing fluoride (at a separate time of day to brushing).
 This will further protect you against plaque and gingivitis.
 And last, but definitely not least, do not forget to floss!

-Let Us Help You Keep Your Teeth and Gums Healthy and Bright
+We Are Here to Help You Keep Your Teeth and Gums Healthy and Bright

 If you have any further questions about how often to change your toothbrush or what kind of toothbrush you should be using, feel free to reach out to us or bring it up at your next appointment.